|Class Eligibility:||0-First Year and Above||Minimum GPA:||2.5|

 Programming will be coordinated by Elon staff and alumni.
 Tours, museums, special sites, theater district, and networking events are just some of the events included on the itinerary.

-For the fall of 2016, Elon students will move into the chosen housing facility on Saturday, August 20 or Sunday, August 21, 2016.
+For the fall of 2016, Elon students will move into the chosen housing facility on Saturday, August 27.
 After a week of orientation, students begin classes at MMC on Tuesday, August 30, 2016.
 The fall semester at MMC concludes on Tuesday, December 6, 2016 and students are required to vacate the housing on or before Saturday, December 17, 2016.
 Please remember you are to follow the MMC academic calendar throughout the fall semester.

 The cost of the 2016 NYC program includes basic Elon tuition, plus housing and programming fees.
 The billable total for the semester is estimated at $23,000.

 There are costs of living that are NOT billed/paid for by Elon, such as food and transportation (subway, taxi, etc.) These are approximated to cost an additional $4,000.

 Need-based scholarships are available for Elon semester programs through the GEC.
 For additional information on scholarships or other funding for Study USA, view the Funding for Study Abroad page.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.